apache/struts-site/source/struts25-eol-announcement.md

 *   **I'm using Apache Struts 6.x.x, what will happen with this version?**

     Struts 6.x.x is still actively supported, we are working on new versions as well as we are preparing a new Struts 7.x.x version.
-Migration from Struts 2.5.x to Struts 6.x.x will a way smoother than switching from Struts 2.5.x to Struts 7.x.x.
+Migration from Struts 2.5.x to Struts 6.x.x will be smoother than switching from Struts 2.5.x to Struts 7.x.x.